jhaxce/ctf-writeups/2023/NewportBlakeCTF/web/walter's crystal shop/README.md

   });
 });
 ```
-Focusing on the databse query
+Focusing on the database query
 ```sql
 SELECT * FROM crystals WHERE name LIKE '%${name}%'
 ```
-If we use the website's search bar and enter `h` the query will be like this
+And entering `h` in the website's search bar, the query will be like this
 ```sql
 SELECT * FROM crystals WHERE name LIKE '%$h%'
 ```
-With knowledge in SQLite documentation, to unite tables with different columns we must have same column name as the one with greater columns.
+With knowledge in SQLite documentation, uniting tables with different columns must have same column name as the one with greater columns.
 We can enter the search bar with
 ```
 %' UNION SELECT flag as name, Null as price, Null as quantity FROM flag WHERE flag LIKE '%ctf
 ```